DanaLeibu/timeline-pipeline/README.md

 - **Duplicate check with findOne**: I check for duplicate `eventId` using a database query before saving.
 A unique index on `eventId` would catch it at the DB level, but `findOne` gives me control to count the duplicate in metrics before rejecting it.
 - **In-memory metrics**: The counters (ingested, duplicates, inconsistent) live in memory.
 They reset when the server restarts.
 For production I would store them in the database, but for this scope it keeps things simple.
 - **Polling instead of message queue**: The worker polls MongoDB every 5 seconds.
 A message queue (like RabbitMQ) would notify the worker immediately when a new event arrives, but it adds another service to manage.
 Polling is simple and good enough here.
-- **MongoDB as the bridge**: Both services read and write to the same database.
+- **MongoDB**: Both services read and write to the same database.
 No extra protocol or communication layer needed.
 Simple and reliable for a small system.
-- **Splitting normalization between NestJS and Python**: Deduplication and inconsistency are checked on ingestion.
+- **normalization**: Validation checked on ingestion.
 Sorting, collapsing, and state recovery run in the worker because they need to see all events of a session at once.

 ## Testing